 Walker Class

-WordPress uses a special class, called the Walker class, designed to help traverse and display elements having hierarchical structure.
-WordPress goes through menu pages to display the items using a walker object.
+WordPress uses a special class, called the Walker class, designed to help traverse and display elements having a hierarchical structure.
+WordPress goes through menu items and their child items using a walker object and then outputs the required HTML.

-The function Walker_Nav_Menu class is located in wp-includes/nav-menu-template.php.
-You can navigate through Walker_Nav_Menu from the mentioned php file, and see how the links and the menu structure are built there.
+The Walker_Nav_Menu class is located in wp-includes/nav-menu-template.php.
+You can navigate through Walker_Nav_Menu from the mentioned PHP file, and see how the links and the menu structure are built there.
 Here are some useful functions from this class relevant to our topic of discussion.

 - start_lvl() : A function to return the HTML for the start of a new level.
 In the case of lists, this would be the start of new sub-list and would be responsible for returning the <ul> tag.